ErikHen/PictureRenderer/README.md

 * Create Picture profiles (ImageSharpProfile, StoryblokProfile, or CloudflareProfile) for the different types of images that you have on your web site.
 A Picture profile describes how an image should be scaled in various cases. <br>
 You could for example create Picture profiles for: “Top hero image”, “Teaser image”, “Image gallery thumbnail”.
 * Let Picture Renderer create the picture HTML element.
+* Fine-tune how the picture element is rendered by setting parameters like css class, fetch priority, etc.

 If using ImageSharp you need to make sure that [ImageSharp.Web](https://www.nuget.org/packages/SixLabors.ImageSharp.Web/) is enabled on the server that takes care of the actual resizing of the images (see also [Setup and configuration](https://docs.sixlabors.com/articles/imagesharp.web/gettingstarted.html#setup-and-configuration)).